 Recent neuroscience research that we undertook with Mindshare and Neuro-Insight unequivocally reinforced our own real world data that we’d seen in case studies time and again over the years.
 This research shows that AR drives high levels of attention - 45% higher than TV & Online - and all-important memory encoding at 70% above other digital media.

 Basically, it’s a great way to elicit active learning through doing or move someone down a sales & marketing funnel.
-Our Three C’s for Success are a proven and practical lens through which we consider all our work with our partners.
+Our Five C’s for Success are a proven and practical lens through which we consider all our work with our partners.
 Get the context, call to action and content right and you’ll be a long way down the road to ensuring success and customer satisfaction with your AR activation.

 If you want to know more about creating successful AR campaigns, you can reach out to me and the team via the contact us form.